thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

 ```bash
 python train.py --config configs/mobileSAM_se.json
 ```

+All model components are trained from the beginning (no frozen layers).
+The configuration sets `freeze.*` flags to `false` and `unfreeze_epoch` to `0` so that the image encoder, prompt encoder and mask decoder are updated from epoch 0.

 Training requires substantial GPU memory because thousands of candidate masks may be generated per image.
 Increase `grid_points`, reduce the image size, or lower the prediction batch size in `predict_from_grid` if out-of-memory errors occur.